ASoldo/rust_ml_ai/README.md

   formats.
 If the camera only advertises `MJPG`/`YUYV`, the `--nvdec` flag will fail—stick with the default MJPEG path in that case.

+- NVDEC/NVENC headers come from NVIDIA’s Video Codec SDK.
+Download the SDK (and accept the license) from https://developer.nvidia.com/nvidia-video-codec-sdk/download.

 ### Remaining CPU hotspots

 The capture thread (V4L I/O), TorchScript host invocations, HTTP streaming, and